Article · May 15, 2026

 }

-script-src 'self' allows JavaScript only from your own extension.
-Remote scripts are blocked.
-This is what you want; the lesson is that the Supabase UMD must live in the extension folder, not on a CDN.
-(This is also why step 2’s bundle script exists.)
+script-src 'self' allows JavaScript only from inside your extension.
+The Supabase UMD must live in the extension folder, not on a CDN.
+Every external origin you add to the CSP is additional attack surface and slows Chrome Web Store review.

-If you want to add OAuth providers (Google, GitHub) instead of email-password, the redirect URI is non-obvious.
-The browser will not let you redirect from accounts.google.com to chrome-extension://<id>/, so the normal OAuth flow does not work.
+If you want to add OAuth providers (Google, GitHub) instead of email and password, the standard redirect flow doesn’t work.
+The browser won’t redirect from accounts.google.com to a chrome-extension:// URL.

-For most internal-tool extensions, email-password is enough and OAuth complexity is not worth it.
-Add it later if users ask.
+For most internal-tool extensions, email and password is enough.
+Add OAuth later if users actually ask.

-The shipping-to-Chrome-Web-Store side of this is covered in shipping a Manifest V3 Chrome extension to the Web Store, which is the publication gate this extension goes through once it works.
+The Chrome Web Store submission side of this is covered in shipping a Manifest V3 Chrome extension to the Web Store.
 The next post in this series on version-bump CI for Chrome extensions covers the discipline that keeps the extension shippable across updates.